sadiela/ml-for-audio/index.md

 16:40 - Contributed Talk: Audio Personalization through Human-in-the-loop Optimization

-17:00 - **Invited Speaker: Shoko Araki**
+17:00 - **Invited Speaker Shoko Araki**

 ## Invited Speakers

-* **[Shoko Araki](https://scholar.google.com/citations?user=bNo2kYsAAAAJ&hl=enJ)** received her B.E. and M.E. degrees in mathematical engineering and information physics from the University of Tokyo and her PhD in information science from Hokkaido University.
+**[Shoko Araki](https://scholar.google.com/citations?user=bNo2kYsAAAAJ&hl=enJ)** received her B.E. and M.E. degrees in mathematical engineering and information physics from the University of Tokyo and her PhD in information science from Hokkaido University.
 In 2000, she joined NTT Communication Science Laboratories, Kyoto.
 She is a member of the IEEE, IEICE, and the ASJ.
 Her research interests include array signal processing, blind source separation applied to speech signals, speech diarization, and auditory scene analysis.

-* **[Rachel Bittner](https://scholar.google.com/citations?hl=en&user=pXn1kQEAAAAJ)** is a senior research scientist at Spotify, and completed her Ph.D. at New York University in the Music and Audio Research Lab (MARL) working with Juan Bello.
-Previously, Rachel was a research assistant at NASA Ames Research Center working with Durand Begault in the Advanced Controls and Displays Laboratory.
-Rachel completed her master's in math at NYU's Courant Institute, and her bachelor's in music performance and math at UC Irvine.
-Her research areas of interest include automatic music transcription, source separation, musical version identification, open-source software and datasets for music research.
+**[Rachel Bittner](https://scholar.google.com/citations?hl=en&user=pXn1kQEAAAAJ)** Rachel is a Research Manager at Spotify in Paris.
+Before Spotify, she worked at NASA Ames Research Center in the Human Factors division.
+She received her Ph.D. degree in music technology and digital signal processing from New York University.
+Before that, she did a Master's degree in Mathematics at New York University, and a joint Bachelor's degree in Music Performance and Math at UC Irvine.
+Her research interests include automatic music transcription, musical source separation, metrics, and dataset creation.
+* Talk abstract: Music has a unique and complex structure which is challenging for both expert humans and existing AI systems to understand, and presents unique challenges relative to other forms of audio.
+We present LLARK, an instruction-tuned multimodal model for music understanding.
+We detail our process for dataset creation, which involves augmenting the annotations of diverse open-source music datasets and converting them to a unified instruction-tuning format.
+We propose a multimodal architecture for LLARK, integrating a pretrained generative model for music with a pretrained language model.
+In evaluations on three types of tasks (music understanding, captioning, and reasoning), we show that our model matches or outperforms existing baselines in zero-shot generalization for music understanding, and that humans show a high degree of agreement with the model’s responses in captioning and reasoning tasks.

-* **[Dimitra Emmanouilidou](https://scholar.google.com/citations?hl=en&user=S1CeYaQAAAAJ)** is a member of the Audio and Acoustics Research group within Microsoft Research Lab at Redmond.
+**[Dimitra Emmanouilidou](https://scholar.google.com/citations?hl=en&user=S1CeYaQAAAAJ)** is a member of the Audio and Acoustics Research group within Microsoft Research Lab at Redmond.
 The Audio and Acoustics group conducts research in audio processing and speech enhancement, 3D audio perception and technologies, devices for audio capture and rendering, array processing, and information extraction from audio signals.
 Her research areas of interest include signal processing, audio understanding and audio analytics.

-* **[Ben Hayes](https://scholar.google.com/citations?hl=en&user=Zq2uWSkAAAAJ)** is a PhD student in Artificial Intelligence and Music at Queen Mary University of London’s Centre for Digital Music.
+**[Ben Hayes](https://scholar.google.com/citations?hl=en&user=Zq2uWSkAAAAJ)** is a PhD student in Artificial Intelligence and Music at Queen Mary University of London’s Centre for Digital Music.
 He is jointly supervised by Dr Charalampos Saitis and Dr György Fazekas.
 Previously, he was Music Lead at the award-winning AI-driven generative music startup Jukedeck, and was a research intern with ByteDance’s Speech, Audio \& Music Intelligence (SAMI) team.
 He also makes music and teaches undergraduate Electronic and Produced music at the Guildhall School of Music and Drama.
 His research interests include audio synthesis, differentiable signal processing, meta-learning, and musical timbre.

-* **[Bjorn Schuller](https://scholar.google.com/citations?user=TxKNCSoAAAAJ&hl=en)** is a Full Professor \& Head of the Chair of Embedded Intelligence for Health Care and Wellbeing at University of Augsburg, Germany.
+**[Bjorn Schuller](https://scholar.google.com/citations?user=TxKNCSoAAAAJ&hl=en)** is a Full Professor \& Head of the Chair of Embedded Intelligence for Health Care and Wellbeing at University of Augsburg, Germany.
 He is also a Professor of Artificial Intelligence \& Head of the Group on Language, Audio \& Music at Imperial College London, Chief Scientific Officer (CSO) and Co-Founding CEO at audEERING GmbH, and a Visiting Professor at the School of Computer Science and Technology, Harbin Institute of Technology in Harbin/P.R.
 China.
 His research areas of interest include computer audition for health and computational paralinguistics.

-* **[Neil Zeghidour](https://scholar.google.com/citations?user=fiJamZ0AAAAJ&hl=fr)** is a research scientist at Google Brain.
+**[Neil Zeghidour](https://scholar.google.com/citations?user=fiJamZ0AAAAJ&hl=fr)** is a research scientist at Google Brain.
 He generates audio with machines, with recent work including SoundStream, AudioLM, and MusicLM.
 His research areas of interest include audio classification and synthesis.

 ## Organizers
 * **[Sadie Allen](https://scholar.google.com/citations?user=LrmTlQwAAAAJ&hl=en&oi=ao)** is a PhD student studying computer engineering at Boston University.
 She co-organized the Machine Learning for Audio Synthesis workshop at ICML 2022.
 Her current research focuses on controllable music generation in both the symbolic and raw audio domains.
 Her previous work centered around the security and efficiency of distributed systems.